10up/headstartwp/docs/documentation/06-WordPress Integration/revalidate.md

 ### Purging the CDN Cache

-Another thing you want to consider is flushing the CDN cache AFTER you revalidate the page in Next.js.
+Another thing you want to consider is flushing the CDN cache **after** you revalidate the page in Next.js.
 This can be done on the WordPress side by hooking up to the `tenup_headless_wp_revalidate` action.
 This action is fired off after Next.js has finished revalidating the page.

 ```php
 add_filter( 'tenup_headless_wp_revalidate', function( $post, $front_end_post_url ) {